-WHEREAS: The State of Minnesota is dedicated to the well-being of its children and recognizes that their future depends on the care and quality of their early childhood experiences; and
+WHEREAS: Minnesota is dedicated to the well-being of its children and recognizes that their future depends on the care and quality of their early childhood experiences; and

-WHEREAS: Sudden unexpected infant death (SUID) is a term used to describe a subset of infant fatalities that occur suddenly and unexpectedly before age one from causes that are not immediately obvious; and
+WHEREAS: Sudden unexpected infant deaths (SUID) are a subset of infant fatalities that occur suddenly and unexpectedly before age one from causes that are not immediately obvious; and

-WHEREAS: The COVID-19 pandemic is likely to cause stress and fatigue among many, making it crucial for anyone who takes care of babies, including parents, caregivers, child care providers, health care providers, and family members, to follow safe sleep practices every time an infant sleeps or naps; and
+WHEREAS: Anyone who takes care of babies, including parents, caregivers, childcare providers, health care providers, and family members, should follow safe sleep practices every time an infant sleeps or naps; and

-WHEREAS: No infant should die due to an unsafe sleep situation.
+WHEREAS: No infant should die due to an unsafe sleep situation; and

 INFANT SAFE SLEEP WEEK IN MINNESOTA